 Available with Spatial Analyst license.

-Map Algebra is a simple and powerful algebra with which you can execute all Spatial Analyst tools, operators, and functions to perform geographic analysis.
+Map algebra is a simple and powerful algebra with which you can run all Spatial Analyst tools, operators, and functions to perform geographic analysis.

 Any Spatial Analyst tool that outputs a raster takes on an algebraic form.
 For example, outRas = Slope("indem").

 The few tools in the extension that do not output rasters require the output to be specified within the tool in the parentheses.
 For example, Contour("indem", "outcontours", 100).